mikapfl/unfccc_di_data/howto_new_release.md

 # How to create a new release

+New data is automatically downloaded and added to the dataset every month.
+While this is useful for data archeology in the datalad dataset, an official release on zenodo is needed so you can cite the data and third parties can easily re-use the data.
+We therefore aim to make a new release whenever relevant changes happened or at least twice a year.

 ## 1. download and publish new data
 Go to https://github.com/mikapfl/unfccc_di_data/actions/workflows/download.yaml and trigger a new run of the "download" workflow.
 This will download the latest data from